 By Debra Karplus

 Author biography: Debra Karplus is a licensed occupational therapist, teacher, and freelance writer for national magazines, baby boomer, and grandmother of two.
-She lives in a Midwestern college town.
-She has been published in Grand Magazine in the past and is a featured columnist.
+She lives in a college town in Central Illinois.
+She has been published in Grand Magazine in the past.
 Learn more about her at http://debrakarplus.blogspot.com.